mickcrosse/mTRF-Toolbox/README.md

 For code demonstrating usage, please see [mTRFdemos](mTRFdemos.m).

 ## mTRF Modelling Framework
-mTRF-Toolbox provides a complementary forward/backward modelling framework.
-Known as a temporal response function or temporal receptive field (TRF), a forward model describes how sensory information is encoded in the neural activity.
+mTRF-Toolbox provides a complementary forward/backward quantitative modelling framework.
+A forward model, known as a temporal response function or temporal receptive field (TRF), describes how sensory information is encoded in neuronal activity.
 Multivariate stimulus features such as spatio- or spectro-temporal representations, as well as categorical features such as phonetic or semantic embeddings can be used as inputs to the model.
 TRFs can be subjected to conventional time-frequency/source analysis techniques or used to predict the neural responses to an independent set of stimuli. mTRF-Toolbox provides an efficient cross-validation procedure for hyperparameter optimization.

-Known as a neural decoder, a backward model reverses the direction of causality between the sensory input and the neural response.
-Neural decoders can be used to reconstruct stimulus features from information encoded explicitly or implicitly in neural activity, or even decode higher-order cognitive processes such as top-down attention.
+A backward model, known as a neural decoder, reverses the direction of causality between stimulus and response.
+Neural decoders can be used to reconstruct stimulus features from information encoded explicitly or implicitly in neuronal activity, or decode higher-order cognitive processes such as top-down attention.
 The mTRF modelling framework provides a basic machine learning platform for real-time BCI applications such as stimulus reconstruction/synthesis and auditory attention decoding (AAD).

 <div align="center">
   <img src="docs/mTRF-Toolbox.png" height="400">